sightsdev/SIGHTSVision/README.md

 # SARTVision
-Vision and camera related software for the S.A.R.T. project
+This repository contains vision and camera related software for the S.A.R.T. project